nhquyetdev/Discord-Quest-Completion/README.md

 ### After finish - close the app and delete folder

 ### **Update** Button is to update locations.txt
+I will try my best to update more games if possible Request more games please contact me or give me any info to confirm, thank you so much

+## Limitation
+Currently the tool is not supporting steam games, I will update in the future

 ## All thanks
 https://www.reddit.com/r/discordapp/comments/1prg44a/discord_orb_quests_locations_fallout_4_arc/